VrankaM/Weather_app/README.md

 weather app built with node js, express and ejs templates

-To run the app, download the zip file and then run
+To run the app, download the zip file, go to the folder and then run

     node app.js